jeanrauwers/mern-course-bootcamp/README.md

 * Sign UP for event in order to participate
 * Upload images to the server
 * Website notification using web sockets (in order to approve or refuse the Event Sign UP request)

-## Milestones of the project

-Series get more than <strong>1000 Stars </strong> I will create a <strong>React-Native</strong> APP for it!<br /> Series get more than <strong>5000 Stars </strong> I will add Social Media functionality such as the USER profile<br />

-So please share this video with your friends and leave the like.

 ## Need help?
 [We have a discord group](https://discord.gg/7bsz7U5)